MechWipf/Mimic/README.md

 The JNI library makes use only of the Java Native Interface.
 The library is Mac only at the moment (mainly because I can't be bothered installing a Windows/Linux VM to test on other OSes), hence this whole project is Mac only.
 I'm pretty sure the OpenGL setup won't work on Windows also, but who knows.

+I also ignore all non-ASCII characters.
+Passing these between Rust (which supports Unicode quite well), into C (which doesn't), into Java (which I have no idea about) is just too painful.
+I've simply ignored any non-English characters, so typing one doesn't do anything.

 Feel free to submit a pull request or issue if you have an improvement or feature request.

 ### To Do